An artists’ social networking and art exhibit/blog website I developed during 2020, in WordPress/Elementor for Memphis/Germantown Art League.

 - This website is where I sell my work and easily post updated information about my process or art exhibits where my work is sold.

-- I have been dragging this website from server to server for more than a decade, because it’s easy to take down and set back up and I’m simply sentimental.
-It helps me keep my skills honed by coding updates in Notepad (or Dreamweaver, if I’m feeling lazy).
-The art tab and links in navigation connect to my e-commerce & blog website developed in WordPress.
+- I have been dragging this website from server to server for more than a decade, because it’s easy to take down and set back up.
+Plus, I’m simply sentimental for its retro style/functionality.

 - For targeted and increased promotion of the event, as well as the website as a whole.